-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?Search for, analysis and synthesis of data andProject planning and management information, with the use of the necessary technologyRespect JAdapting to new situationsRespect JDecision-makingShowingWorking independentlysensitivityTeam workCriticismWorking in an international environmentProductionWorking in an interdisciplinary environment.....Production of new research ideasOthers...
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and Project planning and management

+information, with the use of the necessary technology

+Adapting to new situations

+Decision-making

+Working independently

+Team work

+Working in an international environment

+Working in an interdisciplinary environment

+Production of new research ideas

-Respect for difference and multiculturalism Respect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking Others
+Respect for difference and multiculturalism

+Respect for the natural environment

+Showing social, professional and ethical responsibility and

+sensitivity to gender issues

+Criticism and self-criticism

+Production of free, creative and inductive thinking

+.....

+Others...

-- Production of free, creative and inductive thinking - Search for, analysis and synthesis of data and information, with the use of the necessary technology - Adapting to new situations - Analysis of requirements for problem solving - Abstraction ability for problem modeling - Combination of existing methods for the synthesis of high performance circuits - Working independently - Team work
+- Production of free, creative and inductive thinking - Search for, analysis and synthesis of data and information, with the use of the necessary technology - Adapting to new situations - · Analysis of requirements for problem solving - Abstraction ability for problem modeling - Combination of existing methods for the synthesis of high performance circuits - Working independently - Team work